Arr0way/arr0way.github.io/_posts/2023-03-09-subfinder-cheat-sheet.md

 ## Subfinder API Setup

 Configuring Subfinder to use free or paid API services will likely improve the discovered domains the tool can find.
 You can list the sources Subfinder uses by running ```subfinder -ls```.

+### Subfinder Config File

-In order to setup subfinder api keys you need to create a configuration file at: ```$HOME/.config/subfinder/provider-config.yaml``` and populate with the API keys that you wil need to obtain from the various sources.
+In order to setup subfinder API keys you need to create or modify the existing configuration file.
+The filesystem location for the subfinder config file is at: ```$HOME/.config/subfinder/provider-config.yaml``` the subfinder config file needs to be populated with the API keys that you will need to obtain from the various sources that have (kindly) been listed below.

-### Subfinder Sources
+### Subfinder API Sources

 Subfinder supports the following data API sources: